hinantin/AshMorph/reduplication/README.md

 ###### Class 1

-When the verbal root is reduplicated boundedly on its own.
+When the verbal root with a intial syllable structure (V)CVC(V) is reduplicated boundedly on its own.

 ```
 amen 'to.look' -> ame~mena 'to.look.at.sth.frequently'